Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The scapula is one of the bones of the human supporting apparatus.
-It is triangular in shape and connects the humerus and collarbone.
-When this anatomical formation is damaged, a sharp pain appears, and mobility is limited.
+The scapula is one of the bones of the human musculoskeletal system.
+It has a triangular shape and connects the humerus and the collarbone.
+When this anatomical structure is damaged, sharp pain appears and mobility is limited.
 Since it is not always possible to immediately identify the cause of the pathology, doctors use an X-ray of the scapula.
-We are talking about a non-invasive, painless and affordable diagnostic method, which, moreover, is quite informative.
-[1]
+This is a non-invasive, painless and accessible diagnostic method, which is also quite informative. [ 1 ]

 Indications for the procedure

-X-ray of the scapula is a mandatory method of investigation in case of suspicion of a fracture of this bone, as well as for assessing the dynamics of bone fusion after a violation of integrity.
-Other possible indications include:
+X-ray of the scapula is a mandatory examination method if there is a suspicion of a fracture of this bone, as well as for assessing the dynamics of bone fusion after a violation of integrity.
+Among other possible indications:

-• the assumption of the presence of a tumor process, benign or malignant;
+• assumption of the presence of a tumor process, benign or malignant;

-• infectious and inflammatory foci in the area of the scapula.
+• infectious and inflammatory foci in the scapular region.

 • if the patient indicates pain in the scapular region;